Andres2D/berserk-javascript/data-structures/README.md

 * Managing functions: js uses stack to keep track of functions.
 When a function is called, it goes on the stack.
 When is done, to comes off.
 (Event loop)
 * Undo buttons: like in a text editor
 * Solving puzzles

+### Queue
+Is like stacks, but the order is FIFO (First in First out).
+The items are inserted at one end and deleted from the other end.